soapdog/patchfox/docs/development/building.md

 ## Other NPM scripts

 Patchfox contains many granular NPM scripts.
-I originally created Patchfox on a small Microsoft Surface Go with a Pentium CPU, so breaking the scripts into small, discrete actions made development faster.
+I originally created Patchfox on a Microsoft Surface Go with a Pentium CPU, so breaking the scripts into small, discrete actions made development faster.

-As Patchfox is an extensions rather than a regular web app, there is no _watch & rebuild_ script.
+As Patchfox is an extension rather than a regular web app, there is no _watch & rebuild_ script.

 ### Cleaning scripts
 These scripts are used to delete files and folders.
-You normally don't need to run these.
+You rarely need to run these.

 * **clean** deletes the `dist/` folder.
 * **really-clean** deletes `node_modules/` - used when debugging Windows on ARM vs Windows on x86 emulation on the same machine.
 You can ignore it.

 ### Copying scripts
-A large part of the build process is copying files around.
+A significant part of the build process is copying files around.
 An example is the script that copies the documentation you're reading into `dist/docs`.
-During day-to-day development, you rarely need to run these.
+You're unlikely to need these commands During day-to-day development.
 The most common use-case is when changing the documentation, which happens for each release.

 * **copy:manifest** copies `manifest.json` to `dist/`.
 This is the control file used by the browser that contains the metadata and configuration for the add-on.
 * **copy:static** copies the static resources.